johndeu/media-services-dotnet-functions-integration/201-logic-app-workflow-1/README.md

 to ingesting content directly from blob storage, encoding, and writing content back to blob storage.

-# How to use WF-x sample media workflow
+# How to use 201-logic-app-workflow-1 sample media workflow

 ## Setup media workflow functions on your Azure Subscription